 Repetition Evolves – photography (118 x 84 cm)

-‘Repetition Evolves’ reflects on the correspondence between culture and nurture, as well as on the surrounding secretive world of the artists’ “spontaneous” creativity.
+‘Repetition Evolves’ reflects on the correspondence between culture/nurture and the secretive world of the artists’ “spontaneous” creativity.
 Here, the central figure depicts a young woman emulating a double helix of DNA emerging from a repeated pattern.
-She is the embodiment of survival and creativity; a new artwork, a new being emanating from a trace of lifeless and vanishing repetitions.
+She is the embodiment of survival and creativity; a new artwork and a new being emanating from a trace of lifeless repetitions.

 This photography was created using brushes of light against a body surface during a long exposure.
-The composition is inspired by the immensity found in the landscapes of Caspar Friedrich, the repetition found in the work of M.C Escher, and my conversations with Mark Thomas, professor of Evolutionary Genetics.
+The composition is inspired by the work of Caspar Friedrich, Escher, and conversations with Mark Thomas, professor of Evolutionary Genetics.